 Some of my favorite places to eat were Pupitres Wine & Coffe Bar, Heritage, Curry Bowl, and La Štruk in Zagreb; Cevabdžinica Behar in Karlovac; Tunaholic Fish Bar in Rovinj; and Oyster & Sushi Bar Bota in Dubrovnik.

 Backpacking Croatia Suggested Budgets

-On a mid-range budget of 670 HRK per day, you can stay in a private Airbnb or private hostel room, eat out for all your meals, have a few drinks, take some guided tours, go diving, take the occasional taxi to get around, and visit more museums and attractions
+On a mid-range budget of 800 HRK per day, you can stay in a private Airbnb or private hostel room, eat out for all your meals, have a few drinks, take some guided tours, take the occasional taxi to get around, and visit more museums and attractions

 Croatia Travel Guide: Money-Saving Tips

-Expenses in Croatia can add up quickly, especially if you take a lot of tours, do a few boat trips, or on the Dalmatian coast where everything is about 30-50% more expensive than other parts of the country.
+Expenses in Croatia can add up quickly, especially if you take a lot of tours, boat trips, or just be on the Dalmatian coast where everything is about 30-50% more expensive than other parts of the country.
 Here are my tips on saving money when you visit Croatia:

 - Visit during the shoulder season (or low season) – Prices in Croatia can double during July and August.
 If you want to make sure your money goes further here, visit during the low or shoulder seasons.

 - Take a free walking tour – Both Dubrovnik and Split have free walking tours.
 They’re a great way to get familiar with the cities and their culture.
 Just be sure to tip your guide!
 Check out Dubrovnik Secrets for more information.